lobocv/eventdispatcher/README.md

 An event dispatcher framework inspired by the [Kivy project](http://kivy.org/#home).

 Property instances are monitored and dispatch events when their value changes.
-The event callback handler name defaults to the `on_PROPERTY_NAME` and is called with two arguments: the dispatcher instance and the <b>new</b> value of the property.
+The event callback handler name defaults to `on_PROPERTY_NAME` and is called with two arguments: the dispatcher instance and the value of the property.

 New in Version 1.5
 ==================